 Originally from Mexico, Rebeca Moreno Jimenez graduated in 2015 with an MPA and concentration in economic and political development.
-She is currently the Link Lab Manager at UNHCR Innovation in Geneva.
+She is currently Innovation Officer & Data Scientist at UNHCR.

 Describe your experience at SIPA.

 I cannot even begin to describe the many different ways my experience in SIPA has changed my personal and professional life.
 I know migration and poverty, because I grew up with it on the border of Mexico and the U.S.

 During the 1994 “Tequila Crisis” my family lost it all, including our home, and we lived for years in deep urban poverty.
 In the cold winters, without enough money to pay for heat, we used to put newspapers on the windows to keep warm inside our small apartment.

 The first time I stepped into Za’atari refugee camp near the Syria-Jordan border in January 2015, I saw the same newspapers on the windows in the shelter housing units covered in a thin layer of snow.
 When I saw the newspapers on the windows, I remembered the feeling of losing your home and lacking food in a cold winter.

 In Za’atari, my SIPA EPD Workshop team was assessing World Food Programme (WFP) budget shortfall and its effects on both refugees and host communities.
 Some refugees were cut almost 50% their food income and its socio-economic effects were appalling: families skipped meals and some took their children out of school to beg.

 This workshop, classes in peacebuilding and participating in the Dean’s Public Policy Challenge all created a full revolution in my thinking.
 In the lapse of the two-year SIPA experience, I switched my career completely.
 I decided to focus my life mission to support and create technology-led solutions for preventing conflict, sustaining peace and helping the most vulnerable people around the world.

 How do you think SIPA helped you achieve your goals?